vatnz-dev/sops/docs/aerodromes/Class-C/nzwn.md

 ### STAR Clearance for NZNS & NZWB

-As the flight time between Wellington, Nelson and Woodbourne (Blenheim) is so short, and to reduce pilot and controller workload, the controller shall issue aircraft a clearance with their STAR included.
+As the flight time between Wellington, Nelson and Woodbourne (Blenheim) is so short, and to reduce pilot and controller workload, the controller shall include a STAR clearance for their destination in their departure clearance.

+If online, Delivery shall confirm the STAR with Wellington TMA prior to passing to aircraft.

 !!! example "Clearance to Nelson"
-    **Wellington Delivery**: *"SDA333 Cleared Nelson 1 via LUBS2A arrival at 11,000ft, IVDA1Q departure, Sqauwk 5021"*
+    **Wellington Delivery**: *"SDA333, Cleared Nelson 1 via LUBSI 2A arrival at 11,000ft, IVDAL 1Q departure, Sqauwk 5021"*

 ## Ground